 How are loans repaid?

-The time and amount to be repaid almost always depends on the amount of the loan; in this sense, it can be like this:
+The time and amount to be repaid almost always depend on the amount of the loan; in this sense, it can be like this:

 If you need more time, it is essential to contact IRCC and ask if the month’s payment can be deferred or paused.
 Of course, to get a positive response, you must explain your finances and why you cannot make the payment.